SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

     - Train data - 1000 images
     - Testing data - 300 images
     - MAP estimate - 35%
+- Detection Time
+  - It took 0.006 secs to detect an image of dimension (700X1000) with 10-15 faces.

 - Important points
   - WIDER and FDDB on Alexnet doesn't work very well